 We lease real properties from third parties primarily for our offices in China, and the lease agreements for most of these leased properties have not been registered with the PRC government authorities as required by PRC law.
 Although the failure to do so does not in itself invalidate the leases, we may be ordered by the PRC government authorities to rectify such noncompliance and, if such noncompliance were not rectified within a given period of time, we may be subject to fines imposed by PRC government authorities ranging from RMB1,000 and RMB10,000 for those of our lease agreements that have not been registered with the relevant PRC government authorities.
-As of the date of this annual report, we are not aware of any regulatory or governmental actions, claims or investigations being contemplated or any challenges by third parties to our use of such leased properties.
-However, we cannot assure you that the government authorities will not impose fines on us due to our failure to register any of our lease agreements, which may negatively impact our financial condition.
-In addition, the ownership certificates or other similar proof of some of our leased properties have not been provided to us by the relevant lessors.
-Therefore, we cannot assure you that such lessors are entitled to lease the relevant real properties to us.
-If the lessors are not entitled to lease the real properties to us and the owners of such real properties decline to ratify the lease agreements between us and the respective lessors, we may not be able to enforce our rights to lease such properties under the respective lease agreements against the owners.
-If this occurs, we may have to renegotiate the leases with the owners or other parties who have the right to lease the properties, and the terms of the new leases may be less favorable to us.
-In addition, in the event that our use of properties is successfully challenged, we may be forced to relocate.
-As of the date of this annual report, we are not aware of any claim or challenge brought by any third parties against us or our lessors with respect to the defects in our leasehold interests.
-We cannot assure you that suitable alternative locations are readily available on commercially reasonable terms, or at all, and we may be unable to relocate our offices in a timely manner, which may adversely affect our business.
+As of the date of this annual report, we are not aware of any regulatory or government authorities will not impose fines on us due to our failure to register any of our lease agreements, which may negatively impact our financial condition.